Matesxs/GAN-Playground/README.md

 - gans (scripts for each GAN)
 - datasets (place for all data that you will want feed to network)
 - media (folder with media files of repo)
-- utility_scripts (scripts for data processing and other useful stuff)
 ```

 ## Setup